pythonhealthdatascience/stars_wp3_summary/eomrcc_reflections.md

 **Overlap**.
 I sometimes felt a bit uncertain due to overlap in content of minimal documentation (README) and detailed documentation (quarto website).
 I figure that overlap is not a bad thing, but sometimes wandered if I needed to keep everything in both.
 I suppose the guidance might be that its handy to have stuff in both, and that you could always refer to the other for more detail, or just do both with same details.

 **Model slow to run**.
 Found it was quickest with no parallel processing.
 Once did longest bit, from then on for that bit, I just loaded the pre-run results.

+**Varying parameters.** When implementing the minimal documentation, the requirement to explain "how to vary parameters to run new experiments" was initially quite daunting.
+However, I then realised  it can be quite a simple statement referring to the scripts and/or functions as you would need to change (rather than delving into the specifics). *Note.
+Essential STARS doesn't require deeper understanding from you, or to be giving deeper understand to the reader, and can just be about guiding them on to where to get started.*

+It took a **long time** to understand what the code did

+* This was necessary for (a) model overview, and (b) code walkthrough
+    * Unlike reproductions, where I often just tried running code after reading paper, with no deeper understanding than that
+* What had been done before vs within code was crucial, particularly with lots of survival analyses
+* The NICE reports were key for me in understanding this and were my main resource.
+The detailed explanation of everything.
+Although still difficult as those are very complex and I had to understand/learn about techniques and how they work
+    * Would have been handy to link to that from repo as I had to find myself
+* Still don't fully understand!
+    * This was only getting enough understanding to write documentation and not full reuse
+* This was greatly aided by looking what the code output at each step, which would not have been possible if I hadn't been able to run the model.
+* Main barrier was code complexity (lots of analyses, lots of interlinked functions) - inescapable given the large ambitions of this project and I don't have any suggestion for how it could be less complex

 ## Shortcomings of the framework